alejandraluaces/TIY_Application/source/index.md

 What I’ve made here addresses some of that: having The Iron Yard prominently displayed as the first focal point, complete with brand colors and styling I took from your marketing site.
 This would make TIY teachers lives [much easier](/life-easier.html).

 Another issue I’ve recognized is that these documents (some even hosted solely on GitHub which isn't always easily accessible) are made by developers, styled in a way other developers can understand.
-We easily forget that these students are not yet developers!
+We easily forget most students aren't quite developers yet!

 I was not always a developer and it’s taken years of practice and effort to think like one.
-This gives me a great deal of empathy for, and understanding of, your client base.
+This gives me a great deal of empathy for, and understanding of, your target audience.